KWasm/kwasm-node-installer/README.md

 # KWasm-node-installer

+> A Go version of this installer is developed at the [go-rewrite](https://github.com/KWasm/kwasm-node-installer/tree/go-rewrite) branch.

 The KWasm Node Installer is a container image that contains binaries and configuration to enable a Kubernetes node to run pure webassembly images.

 > WARNING: Not meant to be used in production!